TekMonksGitHub/raw/FreeBSD_Nginx_ModSecurity.md

 make install
 ~~~~

-(4) Load the ModSecurity module, add the line in Main Context i.e. outside any {..}
+(4) Load the ModSecurity module, in the `nginx.conf` file.
+Add the following line in Main NGINX Context i.e. outside any {..}
 sections, maybe 3rd line from the top

 ~~~~